With more than 10,000 systems from one manufacturer installed worldwide as of 2021, the case for CO2 as a refrigerant is compelling.

 Simply looking at the use of CO2 from a refrigerant cost basis, underscores the point.
 A supermarket that switches to a 100% CO2 system will save money on refrigerant charge.
 In one example, a supermarket saw immediate benefits from installing a CO2 booster system with a low-temperature refrigeration load of 200 MBTUH and a medium-temperature load of 650 MBTUH.
 The store needed an initial refrigerant charge of 2,000 pounds of refrigerant.
 Using an HFC-based refrigerant such as R404A for example, would cost $8 per pound (newer HFO refrigerants such as R448/449 can be as high as $12 per pound).
 But CO2 refrigerant by contrast costs around just $1 per pound.
 Using CO2 instead saved that store $10,000.

-CO2 ROI SummaryCO2 ROI Summary
+CO2 ROI SummaryCO2 refrigeration systems ROI summary

 This particular store located in the southeastern United States, furthermore, represented something of a breakthrough with the first warm-climate CO2 booster system.
 Prior to its installation, these systems had largely been limited to cooler more-northern climates due to the thermo-dynamic properties of CO2.
 With the application of a particular type of condenser called an adiabatic condenser, a long-standing technological (and effectively geographical) barrier to more widespread use of CO2 was overcome.